-Scape Technologies A/S is a robotics company whose main activities are development and sale of standardized and modular picking systems.
+Scape Technologies A/S is a robotics company whose main activities for years have been development and sale of standardized and modular picking systems.
 These are based on 3D computer vision combined with gripper technology and advanced robot control complemented with a series of hardware modules, which are part of the overall solution.